csswizardry/csswizardry.github.com/_posts/2025-01-23-build-for-the-web-build-on-the-web-build-with-the-web.md

 keeping themselves at square one.

-It’s a form of open-source vendor lock-in, and adding even the most trivial of performance improvements becomes impossible as frameworks obscure or even remove the ability to fiddle with the nuts and bolts.
+It’s a form of open-source vendor lock-in, and adding even the most trivial of performance improvements becomes impossible as frameworks obscure or sometimes remove the ability to fiddle with the nuts and bolts.
 The worst thing?
 You get to do it all again in 18 months!
 The stack owns you, and you have an entire development team who might be paid one or two quarters every two or three years just to tread water.

 They’re **iterating slowly on a fast-moving platform**.